-During full-term classes, such as Fall or Spring, this is typically the first 14 days of the term.
+For full-term classes, this is typically the first 14 days of the term.
 If you are taking A/B term classes this timeline is often the first three days of the class.

 It is best to report non-attendance before the 100% refund period, otherwise, the student will be financially responsible for the tuition.
-Recommended deadlines for Spring 2021:
+Recommended deadlines for Summer 2021:

 Why you should attend/participate in the beginning of any course?

 The first meetings of your courses are critical to your success in a full-term course.
 They should not be considered “optional."